 - Quality Management

 The student should bring the learning from the modules covered in the course to identifying and leading six sigma projects within their organisation.
 Black Belts are the leaders in creating project teams, training and mentoring these teams and driving a culture of continuous process improvement within their organisation.
-An IT Sligo project supervisor / mentor will be assigned to each project.
+An ATU Sligo project supervisor/mentor will be assigned to each project.

 Key Course Information

-The Black Belt programme consists of four taught modules (5 credits each) and a work based Black Belt Project (10 credits).
-The project will be allocated an IT Sligo supervisor and will be completed over the entire academic year (both semesters).
+The Black Belt programme consists of four taught modules (5 credits each) and a work based Black Belt project (10 credits).
+The project will be allocated an ATU Sligo supervisor and will be completed over the entire academic year (both semesters).

 Applicants must possess a Six Sigma Green Belt or equivalent qualification.
 Applicants must also be in a position to carry out a Six Sigma Black Belt project with an employer.
 Applicants must have three years’ experience in a manufacturing or service environment.